ParidhiSinghPS/LINUX_DOCS/Readme.md

 - Only root user has write privilege under this directory.
 - Please note that /root is root user’s home directory, which is not same as /.

-### 2. /bin – User Binaries
+### 2. /boot
-- Contains binary executables.
-- Common linux commands you need to use in single-user modes are located under this directory.
-- Commands used by all the users of the system are located here.
+- Having files used by boot loader.
-- For example: ps, ls, ping, grep, cp.
+- example :- grub

 ### 3. /sbin – System Binaries
 - Just like /bin, /sbin also contains binary executables.